youzan/vant/packages/vant/src/toast/README.md

 ### Use Toast Component

-If you want to render Vue components within a Toast, you can use the Toast component.
+If you need to embed components or other custom content within the Toast, you can directly use the Toast component and customize it using the message slot.
+Before using it, you need to register the component using `app.use` or other methods.

 ```html
 <van-toast v-model:show="show" style="padding: 0">